Greenwashing risk,

 One source of truth, full accountability.

 Green claims involve Legal, Compliance, Marketing, and Sustainability.
-Each team has its own tools, priorities, and protocols.
-Verdanox provides the shared regulatory context so every stakeholder works from the same governed baseline.
+Each team has its own tools, priorities, and protocols, and greenwashing risk sits across all of them.
+Verdanox provides the shared regulatory context so every stakeholder works from the same governed baseline, with one record of what was claimed, what supported it, and who approved it.

 Certificate #GOTS-2024-0847 Linked